API Security Testing: Types, Best Practices & Tools

 Developer Experience: Developer-First API Security

-When selecting a vendor, ensure you select a developer-first security tool that is easy for developers to use and integrate with their existing flow.
+When selecting a vendor, ensure you choose a developer-first security tool that is easy for developers to use and integrate with their existing flow.
 For API security testing, this includes features such as cURL command generation to recreate findings, simple CI/CD automation, config as code, the ability to run tests locally, and integrations with the existing engineering workflow.

 API-First Application Security